lovisarambjer/lovisarambjer.github.io/_pages/about.md

 **Welcome to my website!**

 I am a PhD Candidate in Economics at Uppsala Univeristy, with a special interest in the impact of AI and algorithmic decision making in the labor market.
-I am affiliated with the
-WASP-HS research cluster on AI, Structural Change, and the Future of Work.
+I am affiliated with the WASP-HS research cluster on AI, Structural Change, and the Future of Work.

-During the spring 2025 I was visiting Boston University, hosted by Professor Daniele Paserman, and CREST Paris, hosted by Professor Arne Uhlendorff.

-I will be on the 2025/2026 job market.
+I will join The Institute for Evaluation of Labour Market and Education Policy (IFAU) as a tenure-track postdoctoral researcher in September 2026.

 <span style="font-size: 1.15em">**Work in Progress**</span>